csun32/DataVisualization-TheShow/README.md

 The Prezi presentation slides can be found [here](https://prezi.com/p/cn4e3ndvlptc/?present=1)
 ## Methodology/Code
 The team used R and Python to create clear and concise charts and diagrams to showcase our findings.
+Below are .html formats of the .rmd files

 [Introduction](https://htmlpreview.github.io/?https://github.com/csun32/DataVisualization-TheShow/blob/main/html%20Rmd/The-Show--Introduction-Vis-.html)